EmberEmu/Ember/docs/Ports.md

 });
 ```

 Once you've successfully mapped a port via the daemon, it will attempt to keep it alive for the entire duration of the process.
-It can also detect if the remote device has potentially lost its mapping (power loss, reboot, etc) and will attempt to re-request all lost mappings.
+It can also detect if the remote device has potentially lost its mappings (power loss, reboot, etc) and will attempt to recreate all lost mappings.

 ### Event Callback
 Because it's possible for mapping refreshes to fail, you may wish to register a callback to receive key events from the daemon.
 Alternatively, you could use it for logging purposes.